Affine Deligne-Lusztig varieties via the double Bruhat graph I: Semi-infinite orbits: Notation

 For $x=w t^\mu\in \widetilde W$, we denote by $\LP(x)\subseteq W$ the set of length positive elements as introduced by \cite[Section~2.2]{Schremmer2022_newton}.
-We remark that $\LP(x)$ is always non-empty, and it collapses to one single element if and only if $x$ lies in a shrunken Weyl chamber.
+We remark that $\LP(x)$ is always non-empty, and it collapses to one single element if and only if $x$ satisfies a mild regularity condition known as a \emph{shrunken Weyl chamber} \cite[Definition 7.2.1]{Goertz2010}.
+This is equivalent to $x$ lying in the lowest two--sided Kazhdan--Lusztig cell.
 If $\LP(x) = \{v\}$, then the element $\eta(x)$ occurring in the definition of virtual dimension above is given by $v^{-1} wv$.